 Turn weddings into dance-offs, and make corporate events less about stiff collars and more about just having a good time with your colleagues.
 This is the perfect side business to complement a 9-5, as the majority of your clients will be looking for a DJ on weekends, with the occasional weeknight event.
 You can even expand on your services by offering extras like lights, decor, and an MC.

-33. Offer IT Support Services
+33. Offer IT support services

 Almost everyone has experienced some form of tech trouble — and we can't stress enough how much IT support comes through for us during such moments.